KICP Seminars & Colloquia

 The gravitational evidence for the existence of dark matter is overwhelming; observations of galactic rotation curves, the CMB power spectrum, and light element abundances independently suggest that over 80% of all matter is "dark" and beyond the scope of the Standard Model.
 However, its particle nature is currently unknown, so discovering its potential non-gravitational interactions is a major priority in fundamental physics.
 In this talk, I will survey the landscape of light dark matter theories and and introduce an emerging field of fixed-target experiments that are poised to cover hitherto unexplored dark matter candidates with MeV-GeV masses.
 These new techniques involve direct dark matter production with proton, electron, and *muon* beams at various facilities including Fermilab, CERN, SLAC, and JLab.
 Exploring this mass range is essential for fully testing a broad, predictive class of theories in which dark matter abundance arises from dark-visible interactions in thermal equilibrium in the early universe.

-- February 6, 2019 | 3:00 PM | ERC 161 | Wednesday colloquium
+- February 6, 2019 | 3:30 PM | ERC 161 | Wednesday colloquium

 The Planck High frequency maps improvements will be described together with some of their associated cosmology results.
 Implications for future experiments will also be discussed.